 The wear continues

 After one short (under 800km) trip, it was obvious the tyres were wearing badly again, this time on the new edge.
-I rang around again, and managed to score a wheel alignment from a mobile truck and trailer aligner, by the name of WRC Mechanical.
+I rang around again, and managed to score a wheel alignment from a mobile caravan wheel alignment company who also does trucks, by the name of WRC Mechanical.

 Getting the Caravan Wheel Alignment

 Will came out early one morning whilst I was at work, set his equipment up and quickly got to work.
 He uses a Haweka wheel alignment system, which utilises lasers and mirrors.
 He found one side of the suspension was loose, and allowing it to flop around, although there was no damage.
 With a tickle on both sides (although it still needs more but is maxed out) he locked it all up, and was on his way.

 Now, I should have some photos to show you of how it was done, and they were taken, but they’ve gone missing and I don’t know how.
 My apologies.

 Since then, the tyre wear has been pretty good, and we’ve learnt a valuable lesson; keep an eye on your tyres and suspension, and do what the manufacturer recommends, or you’ll end up with tyres that wear fast, and inevitably become unroadworthy.

 Some Caravan suspension is pretty easy to work with, and you can do it yourself, with the right skills and tools.
 I watched a few of the Cruisemaster videos on YouTube, and they just use a big straight edge against the edge of the tyre and measure from the chassis, then make adjustments.